rehkad/Goobla/docs/api.md

 POST /api/blobs/:digest
 ```

-Push a file to the Ollama server to create a "blob" (Binary Large Object).
+Push a file to the Moogla server to create a "blob" (Binary Large Object).

 ### Query Parameters